jonobr1/two.js/wiki/documentation/shapes/star/README.md

 | `object` | The object to make observable. |

 Convenience function to apply observable qualities of a [Two.Star](/documentation/star) to any object.
-Handy if you'd like to extend the {@link Two.Star} class on a custom class.
+Handy if you'd like to extend the [Two.Star](/documentation/star) class on a custom class.